rsyncOSX/RsyncOSXdocs/content/post/swiftui.md

 - administration of parameters to rsync
 - administration of snapshot tasks
 - shortcut codes for various tasks
+- no start or stop of the menu app for scheduling of tasks

 All the above will gradually be implemented in the new version.